Nephrology Billing Services in Kentucky

 Frequently Asked Questions

-All major KY payers: Anthem Blue Cross Blue Shield, Humana, Aetna, Cigna, Kentucky Medicaid Managed Care (including Anthem, Aetna Better Health, Humana CareSource), and Medicare through CGS Administrators.
+All major KY payers: Anthem Blue Cross Blue Shield of Kentucky, Humana, Aetna, Cigna, UnitedHealthcare, Kentucky Medicaid (managed care administered by MCOs) (including Aetna Better Health of Kentucky, Humana Healthy Horizons in Kentucky, Passport Health Plan by Molina Healthcare), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts nephrology patients in Kentucky, we submit and follow-up on claims with them.

 The most frequent nephrology denials we see from KY payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and KY payer-specific rules to every claim.

 Most KY nephrology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your nephrology workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Kentucky Medicaid Managed Care, Medicare, and all your KY payers with no downtime.
+We connect to your EHR, learn your nephrology workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Kentucky, Kentucky Medicaid (managed care administered by MCOs), Medicare, and all your KY payers with no downtime.

 Fix Your Kentucky Nephrology Billing